anlztrk/translit/EnglishPronunciation.md

 The biggest source of errors are those that I considered **near-misses**: instances where the rules get the length of a vowel wrong, or don't predict a reduction to schwa, or don't predict a voiced s.

 The first two of these are **a feature not a bug**, since they make word roots recognizable, despite predictable differences in pronunciation.
-For instance, the root pedant is spelled identically in pedant (pêd@nt) and pedantic (p@dântîk)).
+For instance, the root pedant is spelled identically in pedant (pɛdənt) and pedantic (pədæntɪk)).
 This underlines the relationship between the two words, despite the fact that neither root vowel is pronounced the same.
-Similarly, sanity has a short a (sânîtë), although a vowel preceding a single consonant is normally long; this is an 'error', but it keeps the same spelling of the root as in sane.
+Similarly, sanity has a short a (sænɪti), although a vowel preceding a single consonant is normally long; this is an 'error', but it keeps the same spelling of the root as in sane.

 Putting these near-misses aside, my program gets 791 words wrong in a 5180-word sample vocabulary.

 Many of these are really stupidities of the program, not the language.
 There are:

-*   188 simple variations of other errors-- e.g. since busy is wrongly predicted to have a ü, so is business
+*   188 simple variations of other errors-- e.g. since busy is wrongly predicted to have a ju, so is business
 *   52 borrowings using foreign spelling conventions (e.g. aficionado, bourgeois, cello, stein).
 Borrowings are common enough in English that writers can learn the patterns for each source language.
-*   18 instances of final \-ed taken as êd
+*   18 instances of final \-ed taken as ɛd
-*   45 words (mostly Greek) where ch = k not ç
+*   45 words (mostly Greek) where ch = k not tʃ
 *   45 silent e's not recognized as such due to compounding
 *   20 over-enthusiastic vowel reductions (usually due to stress falling where, statistically, it doesn't occur much: amen, violin; or to vowels that unexpectedly don't turn to schwa before r: mirror, sergeant).
 *   6 instances of consonant combinations taken as single sounds despite crossing a morpheme boundary (e.g. dishonor, shepherd)